Skip to content

 #Method 4: Pause VPN, Proxy, or Real-Time Antivirus

 Security tools intercept DNS more aggressively than people realize.
 A VPN that lost its tunnel, an HTTP proxy with a bad config, or an antivirus suite running its own DNS filter can all surface as “Server IP address could not be found.”
-We tested this directly: when we paused our iPhone VPN setup on the iOS 17.4 device, the failing page loaded immediately on the next refresh.
+Pausing an active iPhone VPN is often enough to let the failing page load on the next refresh.

 Walk through these checks in order: